FilipDominec/rp2daq/DEVELOPERS.md

 # Extending and compiling the firmware

 In most expected use cases, pre-compiled RP2DAQ firmware only needs to be downloaded and flashed once, as described in the [main README document](README.md).
+All its functions will then be activated at runtime by the Python script in your computer.

-But in more specific applications, where a new functionality, some communication protocol or tight timing is required, you may want to fork this project and modify the C firmware to your needs.
+But in more specific applications, where entirely new functionality with tight timing, or some new communication protocol is required, you may want to fork this project and modify the C firmware to your needs.
 All necessary information should be summed up in this document and in the corresponding C code.

 We will appreciate your contributions if you decide to share them back.
-You can first discuss your needs and plans on the issues page.
+You can first discuss your needs and plans on the [issues page](https://github.com/FilipDominec/rp2daq/issues).

 RP2DAQ can also serve as a convenient "boilerplate" for your own projects.
 We try to keep the code base readable and reasonably short.